 Tasmanian Food & Wine Conservatory

-Tucked behind the Bass Highway, along the Cradle Coast Foodie Trail, you’ll find a converted greenhouse, home to the Tasmanian Food & Wine Conservatory – an emporium of 100 percent Tasmanian food, wine and spirits.
+Tucked behind the Bass Highway, along the Cradle Coast Foodie Trail, you’ll find a converted greenhouse, home to the Tasmanian Food & Wine Conservatory – an emporium of 100 per cent Tasmanian food, wine and spirits.
 Just 20 minutes from the ferry terminal, the Tasmanian Food & Wine Conservatory is often the first spot for many a weary traveller.
 It offers the perfect introduction to the culinary artefacts the state has to offer in a setting that’s hard to beat.

-Established by the mother-and-daughter team of Vonda and Brielle Mason, the venue has become a pride and joy for the pair since opening in 2015.
-It was the third venture for Vonda, who owned and operated Devonport cafe Mason & Mason for eight years.
-Having watched her parents successfully manage a number of venues, Brielle was more than ready to take on the challenge of co-owner.
+Established by the mother-and-daughter team, Vonda and Brielle Mason, the venue has become their pride and joy since opening in 2015.
+It was the third venture for Vonda, who owned and operated Devonport cafe, Mason & Mason, for eight years.
+Having watched her parents successfully manage a number of venues, Brielle was more than ready to take on the challenge as well.

-The girls celebrate the very best of their state’s culinary bounty through a restaurant and providore, located within the grounds of an old conservatory.
-They place an emphasis on sourcing produce directly from the grower or producer, ensuring that they can trace every ingredient back to the source.
+The girls celebrate the very best of the state’s culinary bounty at the restaurant and providore, located within the old conservatory.
+They place an emphasis on sourcing produce directly from growers and producers, ensuring they can trace every ingredient back to its source.

 Once you’ve had a good look, take a seat at one of the long tables – you’re about to see all these beautiful ingredients transformed into delicious and innovative dishes.
 Head Chef, Alexandria Flynn, allows the Tasmanian produce to speak for itself, presenting breakfast, lunch plates and tasting platters that are honest and unpretentious.
 She works seasonally, but the menu changes daily and is all reliant on what goodies their producers have delivered.